carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 > {: .output}
 > You need to override the `ENTRYPOINT`-statement in the image like so:
 > ~~~
-> $ docker run -ti --entrypoint /bin/sh alpine-sum:v2
+> $ docker run -it --entrypoint /bin/sh alpine-sum:v2
 > ~~~
 > {: .language-bash}
 {: .callout}